keenwarice/universe-sandbox-lite/README.md

 Extra features:

-Binary black hole inspiral:</strong> When two black holes collide, all surrounding planets and stars will get blown outwards!
+Binary black hole inspiral: When two black holes collide, all surrounding planets and stars will get blown outwards!